tfzhang006/paper-reading/Interpretable structure-evolving LSTM.md

 - Existing LSTM models can only process data with pre-fixed structure.
 - Semantic object parsing can benefit from modeling the contextual dependencies among regions in different levels.
 ## Methods
 - Initial graph is constructed on super-pixels using SLIC.
+Node feature are computed by averaging convolutional feature
 - Learning new graph structure and updating LSTM parameters are alternatively performed.
 -
 ## Evaluation